 Charter Communications – Charter announced that beginning on Monday, March 16, 2020 it will offer free broadband and wifi access for 60 days to families with elementary school or college students who do not already have a Spectrum subscription.
 The company is also waiving its installation fees for new subscribers.
 In addition, Charter says it will open its more than half a million wifi hotspots across the country for public use.
 To enroll in the free broadband and wifi program, you can call 1-844-488-8395.

-Comcast – In response to the Coronavirus, Comcast is offering 2 free months to new Internet Essentials customers.
+Comcast – In response to the Coronavirus, Comcast is offering 2 free months to new Internet Essentials customers (must be new customers).
 It’s effective March 16, 2020 and you must qualify as a low-income household.
 They are also increasing the speed of the program to 25 Mbps downloads, and 3 Mbps uploads for all new and existing customers.
 After your first two free months expire, you can either cancel the service (which you can do at any time) or keep it as a regular paying Internet Essentials customer.
 Customers will receive an easy to use self-install-kit that includes a cable modem (to receive service at your home) with a WiFi router (to connect your devices without wires).
 There is no term contract or credit check and no shipping fee for equipment.

 Free Wi-fi in Minneapolis – USI opened their WiFi network in Minneapolis for those that may need temporary internet access.